luc-blaeser/gcbench/README.md

 Alternatively, you can store the environment variable in the shell config, e.g. `~/.zshrc`.

-**Note**: The experimental build also includes the classical compacting and copying GCs, such that they can also be run and measured by the benchmark.
+**Note**: The special GC build also includes the classical compacting and copying GCs, such that they can also be run and measured by the benchmark.

 # Metrics